asmodehn/complexity/PITCHME.md

 ---

-# Take the time to think, ponder on 'stupid' questions :
+## Take the time to think, ponder on 'stupid' questions :

 - what is 0 in roman numerals ? why ?
 - what is -2 apple ? why ?
-- what is 4 parts of one cake ? what if I take 0 part ? infinity cake ?
+- what is 4 parts of one cake ? what if I take 0.5 part ? double cake ?
 - why when holding spaghetti on both sides and twisting your wrist, the spaghetti break in 3 pieces always ?